 The resources for this course are located on the national outdoor programs day camp webpage.
-This material includes this syllabus, the related powerpoint slides, the NCAP full Standards and "standards at a glance" (available online) and any local council related materials.
+This material includes this syllabus, the related PowerPoint slides, the NCAP full Standards and "standards at a glance" (available online) and any local council related materials.
 Note NCS participants will receive a hard copy of the NCAP standards at their inperson National Camping School course.
-Council can purchase additional copies online here.